Duke Decter: The Ex-Idols

 After Disorderly Conduct broke up, Decter and Chaos moved to Los Angeles Chaos started playing with Christian Death; Decter was invited to join the Ex-Idols where he began co-writing with singer/songwriter Gary Finneran aka Gary X. The Ex-Idols released their debut album Social Kill in 1994 on Sony Music sub-label Relativity Records, and toured with English punk band the U.K. Subs.
 All songs on the record were written by Gary Finneran, with the exception of "Go Away", which was written by Decter.
 Decter's composition "Go Away" was promoted as the band's second single following their promotional Pill Popper EP.
 During the Social Kill tour, Decter was interviewed by MeanStreet magazine and had this to say:

 Being signed to a major label can sometimes be as much of a problem as it is a benefit.
 Sure, you get more money to use when you've got a big company behind you, but that does not necessarily mean that the bastards know what to do with the money.
 As in our case.
 Sony has a lot of money, but Relativity doesn't know what to do with it.
 Eventually we had a great album which no one knew existed.
 We had incredible radio airplay with the single "Go Away" but the CD was placed in all the wrong stores, and (they) wouldn't give us any to sell on tour since it interfered with their sales.
 This meant we had to take matters into our own hands.
 And we did when we broke into Relativity's stock warehouse and stole a van full of our own CDs to sell across the country.

 In 1996 the Ex-Idols were released from Sony Music before recording their second full-length album independently entitled WhoWeAre.
 Unable to secure a new record contract and with Gary X's health declining, the band fell apart as bassist Sean DeMott and drummer Lance Porter joined former the Go-Go's Jane Wiedlin in her solo project Frosted.
-Former Shotgun Messiah and KMFDM musician Tim Skold, who shared the same management company as Decter, brought Dector into his solo project SKOLD, which had secured a recording contract with RCA Records.
+Former Shotgun Messiah and KMFDM musician Tim Skold, who shared the same management company as Decter, brought Decter into his solo project SKOLD, which had secured a recording contract with RCA Records.
 Decter and Skold toured the US in support of the album and were featured in the movie In God's Hands, a fictional surf drama by Zalman King.